Albrecht Dürer: Patronage of Maximilian I

-Dürer manifested a strong pride in his ability, as a prince of his profession.
-One day, the emperor, trying to show Dürer an idea, tried to sketch with the charcoal himself, but always broke it.
-Dürer took the charcoal from Maximilian's hand, finished the drawing and told him: "This is my scepter."

-In another occasion, Maximilian noticed that the ladder Dürer used was too short and unstable, thus told a noble to hold it for him.
+Dürer was proud of his ability.
+When the emperor tried to sketch Dürer an idea on charcoal, Dürer took the material from Maximilian's hand, finished the drawing and told him: "This is my scepter."
+On another occasion, Maximilian noticed that the ladder Dürer used was too short and unstable, thus told a noble to hold it for him.
 The noble refused, saying that it was beneath him to serve a non-noble.
 Maximilian then came to hold the ladder himself, and told the noble that he could make a noble out of a peasant any day, but he could not make an artist like Dürer out of a noble.

 This story and a 1849 painting depicting it by August Siegert have become relevant recently.
 This nineteenth-century painting shows Dürer painting a mural at St. Stephen's Cathedral, Vienna.
 Apparently, this reflects a seventeenth-century "artists' legend" about the previously mentioned encounter (in which the emperor held the ladder) – that this encounter corresponds with the period Dürer was working on the Viennese murals.
 In 2020, during restoration work, art connoisseurs discovered a piece of handwriting now attributed to Dürer, suggesting that the Nuremberg master had actually participated in creating the murals at St. Stephen's Cathedral.
 In the recent 2022 Dürer exhibition in Nuremberg (in which the drawing technique is also traced and connected to Dürer's other works), the identity of the commissioner is discussed.
 Now the painting of Siegert (and the legend associated with it) is used as evidence to suggest that this was Maximilian.
 Dürer is historically recorded to have entered the emperor's service in 1511, and the mural's date is calculated to be around 1505, but it is possible they have known and worked with each other earlier than 1511.